 Even with the ability to take excellent photos with our phones and instantly share them across the world, there’s something magical about the old-school instant camera.
 With just a click of a button, you can capture a moment in a photo that you can see and touch almost immediately.
-Images captured by an instant camera aren’t as pristine or perfect as modern digital cameras, but their soft images and imperfections are often a big part of the allure.
+Images captured by an instant camera aren’t as pristine or perfect as those produced by modern digital cameras, but their soft images and imperfections are often a big part of the allure.

 Yet not all instant cameras are the same, and some of them are better suited for different needs and budgets.
 That’s why we tested some of the most popular instant cameras on the market from brands like Fujifilm, Polaroid, and Kodak.

 All of the models featured in our best instant camera guide here are enjoyable to use, but each offers a different set of features at a different price point.
-As a result, some are more appropriate for a child or the budding photographer, while others are more advanced and provide added creative control (for a price).
+As a result, some are more appropriate for a child or budding photographer, while others are more advanced and provide added creative control (for a price).
 When it comes down to it, though, we consider print quality, ease of use, and affordability to be the hallmarks of a quality shooter.
-That’s why we picked Fujifilm’s Instax Mini 11 as the best instant camera for most people, as it ticks all three boxes wonderfully.
+That’s why we picked Fujifilm’s Instax Mini 12 as the best instant camera for most people, as it ticks all three boxes wonderfully.

 If you’re looking for more creative control or features like filters, however, the Instax Mini Evo is our choice, one that boasts great image quality and allows you to choose which photos you’d like to print.
 Other instant cameras, like Polaroid’s Now Plus and Kodak’s Mini Retro 3, also offer a variety of advanced creative modes for those who desire more.